164306530/PidKeyBatch/README.md

 #4.After the software is started, the system certificate environment will be modified, which will affect the original certificate of the system.
 If you want to restore, right-click on the main interface to select the recovery certificate environment.
 After the restart, it will return to normal.

-#5.Support MAX query for all version keys.
+#5.Support MAK query for all version keys.

 #6.Support version key query of Office series 2010-2019 professional enhanced version.